codealchemist/knowledge-quest/README.md

       "value": true
     },
     {
-      "name": "An answer, incorect one.",
+      "name": "An answer, incorrect one.",
       "value": false
     },
     {